AutarkLabs/open-enterprise/CONTRIBUTING.md

 `npm i -g @aragon/cli`

-Since version 6.0.0 ipfs is not including with the cli so install it with
+Since version 6.0.0 ipfs is not included with the cli so install it with

 `aragon ipfs install`

-#### 4. configure cli
+#### 4. Configure the CLI
-Finally, if you are not using frame as you signing provider (frame is highly recommended) you need to set up a private key for use with the cli.
+Finally, if you are not using frame as you signing provider (frame is highly recommended) you need to set up a private key for use with the CLI.

-Create a new key and get some test net Eth from the rinkeby faucet
+Create a new key and get some testnet ETH from the Rinkeby faucet

-Some times the ~/.aragon file is not included in the installation which is a problem because that's where your private key goes.
+Sometimes the ~/.aragon folder is not included in the installation, which is a problem because that's where your private key goes.

 `cd ~/.aragon`

-If you get file not found run the dev chain first aragon devchain and try again
+If you get file not found run the devchain first,

 `aragon devchain`

+and try again.

 Once you're in the `~/.aragon` folder you need to create a file that holds your private key.